Lubbock Lake Landmark: Ceramic

+Protohistoric

-The Protohistoric Period is a transitional one.
+The Protohistoric period is a transitional one.
 It extends from the time just prior to contact through first contact with Europeans.
-Spanish explorers were in the area during the later Protohistoric Period, but their presence had no detectable influence on the native cultures or archaeological remains.
+Spanish explorers were in the area during the later Protohistoric period, but their presence had no detectable influence on the native cultures or archaeological remains.
 The Apaches are known to have been in the area from at least 1450 to the mid-18th century.